zopefoundation/fanstatic/doc/optimization.rst

 * infinite caching.
 Fanstatic can serve resources declaring that they should be cached forever by the web browser (or proxy cache), reducing the amount of hits on the server.
-Fanstatic makes this safe even when you upgrade or modify resources by its hashing technology.
-This can be controlled with the ``hashing`` and ``devmode`` configuration parameters.
+Fanstatic makes this safe even when you upgrade or modify resources by its versioning technology.
+This can be controlled with the ``versioning`` and ``devmode`` configuration parameters.

 * Javascript inclusions at the bottom of the web page.
 This can speed